vuejs/docs/src/api/composition-api-lifecycle.md

   function onBeforeMount(callback: () => void): void
   ```

+- **Details**

+  When this hook is called, the component has finished setting up its reactive state, but no DOM nodes have been created yet.
+It is about to execute its DOM render effect for the first time.

+  **This hook is not called during SSR.**

 ## onBeforeUpdate()

 Registers a hook to be called right before the component is about to update its DOM tree due to a reactive state change.
-This hook can be used to access the DOM state before Vue updates the DOM.

-**This hook is not called during SSR.**

 - **Type**